lambdal/deeplearning-benchmark/pytorch/README.md

 A Ubuntu machine with at least one GPU and up-to-date NVIDIA driver.
 Access to the internet.

 If you start from a baremetal Ubuntu machine without NVIDIA driver.
-Install [Lambda stack](https://lambdalabs.com/lambda-stack-deep-learning-software) to have the .
+Install [Lambda stack](https://lambdalabs.com/lambda-stack-deep-learning-software).

 For workstation